mateuszjurewicz/notes_public/English Vocabulary.md

 old age, a period when a person is old and weak.
 "In my -----".
 - `embossed`
 (of a surface or object) decorated with a design that stands out in relief.
 E.g. a notarized document, diploma or a business card.
+- `figment`
+Something invented, made up, or fabricated.
+From latin _fingere_ - to "form".
 - `forcemeat`
   a uniform mixture of lean meat with fat made by grinding or sieving the ingredients.
 Po polsku parówki, but also other types of sausage might fit here.
 - `fraternal twin`